What Is LTL Freight Shipping and How is It Different from the FTL Freight Shipping?

 With LTL freight shipping, these businesses can ship large quantities of their goods or the bulkier items they have at a more affordable cost.
 With allocated space on a truck to ship their goods, LTL shipping makes their processes more efficient.

 Still asking yourself, “What is LTL shipping?”
-In this guide, we will not only define LTL but share more about how it works and when it’s most beneficial.
-Let’s dive right in!
+In this guide, our experts at Cowtown Logistics Freight Management will define LTL and share more about how it works and when it's most beneficial.
+Let's dive in!

 What Does LTL Transportation Mean?